robfatland/zero2x/Z2JH/README.md

 ```

 `--output table` avoids having to stare at disgusting JSON content.
 My key files are still present in the subfolder
 I made for this project in the interactive shell.
+I did re-run the `VNET_ID` and `SUBNET_ID` alias commands out of
+history.